-Southwestern College offers graduate programs both on its main campus and in professional studies settings.
-Most require either 36 or 39 hours for completion.
+Southwestern College offers graduate programs both on its main campus and in Professional Studies settings.
+Most master's programs require either 36 or 39 hours for completion.
+The doctor of education program requires 54-90 hours, depending on student eligibility.

-Graduate degrees earned on the main campus are generally intended to be completed immediately following completion of the bachelor's degree.
+Master's degrees earned on the main campus are generally intended to be completed immediately following completion of the bachelor's degree.
 Classes are scheduled on campus and most are offered during the day.
 Fifth-year students enroll in two courses each eight-week session, making it possible to complete the degree in one year of full-time study.
-The exception to this is the master of science in leadership, which similar to an executive degree in that it has work to be done independently as well as short residential requirements.
+The exception to this is the master of science in leadership, which is similar to an executive degree in that it has work to be done independently as well as short residential requirements.
+The doctorate program is designed to be completed in five years of continuous enrollment.

-Professional studies graduate degrees are intended for working adults, and several of these degrees are offered entirely online.
+Professional Studies graduate degrees are intended for working adults, and several of these degrees are offered entirely online.
 Classes generally last six weeks; master of education classes are offered in six- and 12-week sessions.